Signs It’s Time to Replace Your Roof in Spring

 How to Know If It’s Time for a New Roof

-Check your home records to see when your roof was last replaced.
-Tracking the roof’s age is crucial, especially as it approaches the end of its service life.
-If it’s been over two decades, schedule a roof inspection to determine if it’s time for a replacement.
+If it’s been over two decades, schedule a roof inspection with a roofing professional to determine if it’s time for a replacement.
 Even if there are no obvious leaks, an aging roof is more vulnerable to extreme weather conditions and could fail when you least expect it.

 Aerial view of a home's asphalt shingle roof with dark stains and visible wear.